leesaudan2/woz2dsk/README.md

 This program only accepts
 [WOZ version 2](https://applesaucefdc.com/woz/reference2/) image files.
+Images without copy protection and in the following standard formats are supported.

+* 16-sector format: used by DOS 3.3 and ProDOS.
+  35 tracks * 16 sectors * 256 bytes = 140KB raw capacity

+* 13-sector format: used by DOS 3.2.
+Must be used with `--format=nibble`.
+  35 tracks * 13 sectors * 256 bytes = <114KB raw capacity

+Images for disks with non-standard formats and simplistic copy-protection techniques may work with `--format=nibble`.
+This would include disks that can be copied with nibble copiers.
+Disks employing advanced bit-based tricks involving precise timing would most likely **not** work, as the required information is not preserved in `--format=nibble` format.

 ### Output format ###
 If the output format is `auto` (default), then it is determined from